jtkovacs/jtkovacs.github.io/refs/tocs/text-analytics_TOC.md

-## 2.3.
+## 2.2.
 Natural language processing

 With its two parent disciplines---artificial intelligence and computational linguistics---NLP extracts more meaning from textual data because it goes beyond the 'bag of words' approach to account for syntax, and, beyond that, "grammatical and semantic constraints as well as the context" (Sharda et al., 2014, p.
 210).

+### 2.2.1.
+NLP challenges

-NLP faces major challenges:
+Per Sharda et al. (2014, p.
+210), NLP faces major challenges:

 - **part-of-speech tagging**
 - **text segmentation** (identifying word boundaries in spoken language as well as written Chinese, Japanese, Thai, etc.)